HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 endeavor (v-n): to try / an effort to do sth

-cliché (n): an opinion that is overused and betrays a lack of original thought.
+cliché (n): triteness, an opinion that is overused and betrays a lack of original thought.

 profound (adj-n): deep af